-Urine color can provide significant insights into our health, with clear urine often raising questions about its implications.
+Urine color can provide significant insights into our health, with clear urine occasionally raising questions about its implications.
 In this blog, we will explore what clear urine means, its common causes, and when it might be a cause for concern.

 Understanding Urine Color: A Window to Your Health